 BEST COMMUNITY SCHEME

-The Crystal Palace FC Foundation were the proud recipient of the Best Community Scheme Award, Premier League Division, at the annual Football Business awards ceremony in November, held at Chelsea FC’s Stamford Bridge Stadium.
+The Palace for Life Foundation were the proud recipient of the Best Community Scheme Award, Premier League Division, at the annual Football Business awards ceremony in November, held at Chelsea FC’s Stamford Bridge Stadium.

 The Foundation were overjoyed to fend off competition from an extremely experienced category, shared with previous winner Everton in the Community and a few London rivals in hosts Chelsea FC Foundation, Tottenham Hotspur Foundation and QPR in the Community Trust.

 Now in its fourth year, the Football Business awards celebrate the unsung heroes of the football industry, who work tirelessly behind the scenes to shape the sports infrastructure.

 The event is designed to celebrate successes and reward innovation, off the pitch rather than on it.
 The 2015 awards were Crystal Palace’s second nomination in the Best Community Scheme category, having finished runners up with a ‘mark of excellence’ at the 2014 awards evening.